fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-chart-using-plain-javascript.md

 ## Prerequisite

 Before you begin, make sure your development environment includes `Node.js` and an `npm package manager`.
-You can skip this step and proceed on if you are including the dependencies from CDN or Local Files.
+You can skip this step and proceed on if you are including the dependencies from **CDN** or **Local Files**.

 > Initialize npm, install webpack locally, and install the webpack-cli.
 Make sure you run **npx webpack** command in the terminal to ensure that the build is successful.

-Follow the steps mentioned [here](https://webpack.js.org/guides/getting-started/) to initialize a Javascript project through npm.
+Follow the steps mentioned [here](https://webpack.js.org/guides/getting-started/) to initialize a jQuery project through npm.

 ## Installation and including dependencies